 Budget transparency

 A major policy document providing information about the government’s priorities and actions is the budget.
 Lebanon lived through a particular situation as the country did not adopt a budget law from 1997 until 2016, with the first budget law being adopted again in 2017.
-The Ministry of Finance has undertaken an enormous effort to reconstruct all budgets, which were dsend to the Court of Audit, which is suffering from shortage of staff, for auditing and to Parliament to close the budgets.
+The Ministry of Finance has undertaken an enormous effort to reconstruct all budgets, which were sent to the Court of Audit, which is suffering from shortage of staff, for auditing and to Parliament to close the budgets.
 These budgets have however not yet been audited nor closed and are not accessible to the public.
 The only budget that has been audited is the 2017 one, however it was neither discussed in Parliament nor made available to the public.
 Encouraging the publication of these documents would greatly enhance transparency and enable citizens to control government action.

 The Ministry of Finance with the support of the Institute of Finance has undertaken efforts to strengthen budget transparency, publishing the adopted Budget Law and producing Citizens Budgets for 2018 and 2019.
 While a Citizen Budget is recognised internationally as a means to facilitate citizen’s understanding of the state budget, civil society’s ability to play a watchdog function and be adequately informed about the government’s policies would be enhanced if the budget was published in an open data format (in the long-term also on the open data platform) and would include explanations about budget choices and their objectives.
 The ongoing elaboration of the 2020 budget could present an opportunity to adopt new transparency and communication measures.
 The budget is being produced for the first time to respect the 1 year rule and tries to be more exhaustive, even though it is not yet entirely comprehensive (for example Électricité du Liban is not properly featured).
 The draft budget was sent to the Council of Ministers, who will send it to Parliament for adoption.
 In line with best practice and the International Budget Partnership standards, the Ministry of Finance could consider publishing the draft budget.